Don Verdean: Plot

 Lazarus buys this but Verdean calls Boaz, extremely upset, and demands that Boaz send him the statue he had shown him earlier.
 Lazarus unveils the statue to a bewildered audience when a man stands up and claps.
 After the sermon Pastor Fontaine (Will Forte) shows up and asks to carbon date the statue, which Verdean declines stating that carbon dating is not reliable and Fontaine leaves.
 It cuts to Verdean and Carol at a diner eating and Carol tells Verdean about her son, who is in prison for growing marijuana.
 Later Lazarus tells Verdean he wants more artifacts.
 Verdean says he can find Goliath's skull and Lazarus thinks this is a great idea.
 Verdean and Carol fly to Israel where they meet Boaz and start digging for the skull.
 Israeli Police show up and start yelling at them in Hebrew which Boaz attempts to translate.
 The police officer states that they need a permit to dig and if they do not fill the hole in they are all going to jail.
 Later, Verdean is speaking with Lazarus over the phone and Lazarus tells Verdean he needs the skull as soon as possible.
 Verdean then decides to steal the skull of a dead Israeli with gigantism, by the name of Jonny Jerusalem, from his grave.
 Verdean then knocks out a rock sized hole in the front of the skull and tries to pass it off as being Goliath's skull by burying it out in the desert.

 The next day he brings Carol and Boaz to the spot where he buried it the night before.
 A man from a tour bus sees them dig it up and starts recording them and claiming it was Goliath's skull.
 Back at the hotel, Boaz confronts Verdean about the unlikelihood of them finding that so quickly.
 Boaz then sees Johnny Jerusalem on Verdean's laptop and accuses him of being a grave robber.
 Verdean bribes Boaz to keep his mouth shut and takes Boaz with him to the United States.
 Boaz keeps blackmailing Verdean in order to get Verdean to do what he wants, including the request for a night with Carol.
 Verdean asks Carol to meet up with Boaz because Boaz wants to convert to Christianity and they set up a date.
 Boaz picks up Carol for their date, precedes to ask her questions about the type of men she likes, and asks her to dance.
 After Boaz says inappropriate things about Carol's son, Carol slaps Boaz and storms out with Boaz yelling that Verdean promised him a night with her.
-Carol, upset with Verdean, tell Verdean that she quits.
+Carol, upset with Verdean, tells Verdean that she quits.
 Verdean then goes to the dance club and punches Boaz in the face, knocking him onto the ground.